aschauera/PowerPlatform/README.md

 # Microsoft Business Application & Power Platform development samples
-This repository contains demoa and samples for Microsoft PowerApps/Flow, CDS and Azure.
+This repository contains demos and samples for Microsoft PowerApps/Flow, CDS and Azure.
 These are basic samples showcasing the rapid business value that Power Platform solutions bring to organizations.
 Feel free to contribute and enhance and share the goodness.

 ## Smart 0 waste